fathi99/Fathi_portfolio/README.md

 Machine learning is a method of data analysis that automates analytical model building.
 It is a branch of artiﬁcial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.
 In this proposed system a movie recommendation system is built using the K-Means Clustering and K-Nearest Neighbor algorithms.
 The data are taken from movieLens dataset.
 The system is implemented in the Python programming language and rapidminer.
 It is seen that after implementing the system in the python programming language the accuracy value for the manhattan technique is better than the cosine and euclidean technique.
 For the rapidminer has a low root mean square error.
 The proposed work can be improved using more datasets.
 The sentimental analysis concept can be used in the future to enhance the efﬁciency of the movie recommendation system, so the model can be tuned to accommodate more situations.

 ## Reflection
-Finally, it may be concluded Rapid Miner offers a rich range of Machine Learning algorithms for data mining activities, along with a robust set of operators (functions) for pre-processing data.
+Finally, it may be concluded RapidMiner offers a rich range of Machine Learning algorithms for data mining activities, along with a robust set of operators (functions) for pre-processing data.
 RapidMiner has a website of hundreds of machine learning algorithms and functions.
-Rapid Miner is simple to use because RapidMiner is an easy-to-use visual workflow designer program.
+RapidMiner is simple to use because RapidMiner is an easy-to-use visual workflow designer program.
 We design models to ensure that the precision of each model is capable of achieving the desired standard.
 It is also simple to set the parameters for each degree of operation and the ratio for each model.

 Building a data mining model using Python is challenging because every process that we want to use either exists in the module or needs to be built.
 The codes used in this assignment have limited configuration or tuning that can be done to increase the accuracy of each model.
 However, we managed to conduct training and testing using the dataset we chose.
 The use of Python programming and Rapid Miner allows us to analyse a lot of the dataset and then compare the results for both approaches.